telerik/winforms-docs/chartview/features/legend.md

 ![chartview-features-legend 004](images/chartview-features-legend004.png)

-##
-        Setup LegendItem
+## Setup LegendItem

 The elements that provide legend items in the case of the Pie chart are the individual data points.
 In all other cases it is the series that provide legend items.
 You can set two properties to each provider which controls their representation in the legend.
 These two properties are __IsVisibleInLegend__ and __LegendTitle__.
-        #_[C#] _

 {{source=..\SamplesCS\ChartView\Features\ChartViewLegend.cs region=LegendProperties}}
 {{source=..\SamplesVB\ChartView\Features\ChartViewLegend.vb region=LegendProperties}}